Cal-ly/TrelloConverter/README.md

 ### Converting Trello Data

-1. Use the "Choose File" button to select the Trello JSON file.
+1. **Choose a File**: Click on the "Choose File" button to select a Trello JSON export file.
-2. Configure the desired options (e.g., output format, enumeration).
+2. **Set Conversion Options**: Adjust the conversion settings according to your needs.
-3. Click the "Convert" button to generate the output files.
+3. **Convert**: Click the "Convert" button to generate the output files in the desired formats.

 ### Unit Tests